Skip to content

 • In the chat Participants section, look for the Toolkits element

-• Click the "+" icon and select your Bitbucket toolkit
+• Click to add a toolkit and select your desired Bitbucket toolkit from the available options

 • The toolkit will be added to your conversation with all previously configured tools enabled

-4. Use Toolkit in Chat: You can now directly interact with your Bitbucket repository by asking questions or requesting actions that will trigger the Bitbucket toolkit tools.
+4. Use Toolkit in Chat: You can now directly interact with your Bitbucket repository by asking questions or requesting actions that will trigger the toolkit tools

 Chat